-Foreign currency and travellers cheques can be exchanged at banks, post offices, travel agents, bureau de change kiosks and some hotels throughout the city.
+Foreign currency and travellers cheques can be exchanged at banks, bureau de change kiosks and some hotels throughout the city.

-Credit cards are widely accepted in Glasgow and Automated Teller Machines (ATMs) or cash machines can be found throughout the city.
+Credit cards are widely accepted in Vienna and Automated Teller Machines (ATMs) or cash machines can be found throughout the city.